 Makropol is a studio for immersive content production and experience.
 With a background in traditional cinematic storytelling, their work spans across a wide spectrum of media and art forms.
 Always rooted in the narrative and transformative experience, their groundbreaking productions guide the audience through dynamic landscapes of film, theatre and installation art, often manifested by novel and interactive technology.

 How can we design the MVP of our XR Cinema space DÖR in such a way that it can become a standard format for mixed reality narrative content and scale within a year?

 Anomalia is a professional training program helping animation artists from the EU to boost their skills, projects and careers.
 The labs and courses we offer focus on story development and character design for TV and theatrical animation films.
 Our program has been recognized by the Animation Career Review among the top 20 global animation schools.

 How can we scale our product into other industries, beyond TV and cinema, and engage with creators of mobile and online animation content and beyond narrative storytelling?
 How can we develop our animation program to become financially independent from public funding?

-based in: Paris
+based in: Bergen

 bring in their expertise and unique perspective